cirocosta/l7/README.md

 Above we're specifying that:
 - we want `l7` listening on port 80 (this will require using `sudo` - a privileged user - to continue)
 - those requests with `host` set to `example.com` should be load-balanced across 3 distinct servers
+- all requests must be authenticated with either `myuser:passwd` or `admin:admin`.
+Note.: this configuration is not required.

 Once initialized, the configuration can be reloaded without the need of restarting the whole process.
 Send a `SIGHUP` to the pid of the load-balancer to reload it on the fly.